ava-labs/avalanche-docs/docs/subnets/how-to-transfer-funds.md

 ### Verifying Results of the Transfer Operation using `key list`

-First check on ledger A side.
+First verify ledger A accounts.
 Connect ledger A and open the avalanche app:

 ```bash
 avalanche key list --mainnet --ledger 0,1,2,3,4,5